Mick Gadsby

-Michael David Gadsby (born 1 August 1947) is an English former professional footballer who played as a goalkeeper in the Football League for Notts County, York City, Grimsby Town, Bradford City and Hartlepool.
+Michael David Gadsby (1 August 1947 – 30 July 2025) was an English professional footballer who played as a goalkeeper in the Football League for Notts County, York City, Grimsby Town, Bradford City and Hartlepool.

 Career

 Born in Oswestry, Gadsby played for Ashbourne, Notts County, York City, Grimsby Town, Bradford City, Hartlepool and Dover Town.

 For Bradford City he made six appearances in the Football League.